KarstenJep/react-interview-exercise/README.md

  3. User can select or school or district to view information/data

  ## Next Steps
+ 1. Improve readability of data tables
- 1. Add ability to search for schools within a district
+ 2. Add ability to search for schools within a district
+ 3. Break up components into smaller sizes
- 2. Incorporate google maps API and utilize lat/long data
+ 4. Incorporate google maps API and utilize lat/long data
- 3. Improve responsiveness between mobile and tablet devices
+ 5. Improve responsiveness between mobile and tablet devices

  ## Acknowledgement
 Thanks to CharacterStrong for the opportunity to build this application.
 It was a lot of fun!